DE0CH/velarium/docs/ib/ib_docs.md

 \

 ## User Feedback
 The user is very satisfied with the product.
 She said that it completely realises her vision (see Meeting #3 Transcript in Appendix).
 I was pleasantly surprised when she said she was actually going to use the website, and the app was not just an intellectual exercise.
 One improvement is to make an info page between the card and the PDF.
-The page can contain additional information such as the units the paper is related to, and similar paper (Meeting #3 Transcript).
+The page can contain additional information such as the units the paper is related to, and similar papers (Meeting #3 Transcript).
 This will increase the functionality of the program and allow students to explore the subject more.

 Looking forward, there are a few improvements I formulated other than the client suggestions.
 First, I can improve the efficiency of the web program.
-SQL is, be design, very efficient for general purpose database, but since the search engine requires searching through plan text, there might be a more efficient data structure to index the data.
+SQL is, by design, very efficient for a general purpose database, but since the search engine requires searching through plan text, there might be a more efficient data structure to index the data.
+By controlling lower levels of the server, I could employ more layers of caching to make access faster.
 The complexity of the search grows linearly with the number of papers in the database, so if the database gets large, the search function might be unreasonably slow.
 In addition, I could also write a more sophisticated search algorithm.
 Right now the ranking algorithm is quite primitive with no research to back up the weight of different aspect I assigned it.
-In addition, by controlling lower levels of the server, I could employ more layers of caching to make access faster.
 In addition, I could also add a list layout in addition to the grid layout for the result page because some people prefer to see data in a list.

 # Appendix